nhrones/To-Do-List/readme.md

 ![Alt text](./media/topics.png)

 This version uses IndexedDB in a WebWorker.

-If something breaks, you can restore from a backup.
-If you haven't backed up, you can delete the IDB file,
+## Backups
+The backup and restore buttons allow backing up the data to a json file.
+I like to do daily backups to keep a historical record.
+(you can restore any backup, any time!).
+You could use the backups as an organization feature; work - personal?
-and on next start/refresh a blank template will auto install.
+On first start, a blank template will auto install.
+At any time, you could delete the IDB file, and this
+default will refresh an idb with a default topic list.

 ## Deno Desktop App